What is Veterinary Physiotherapy?

-A VP can give guidance on how best to manage the home environment, for pets suffering from long-term illness
+A Vet Physio can give guidance on how best to manage the home environment, for pets suffering from long-term illness

-Chance was barely a year old when he was found abandoned in a park, he had been very badly hurt, and was suffering from a variety of issues, such as dislocated elbow, fractured skull, damaged stifle ligaments, to name but a few.
+Chance was barely a year old when he was found abandoned in a park; he had been very badly hurt, and was suffering from a variety of issues, such as a dislocated elbow, fractured skull, and damaged stifle ligaments.